verokarhu/gorion2/README.md

   -a=false: assume audio content
-  -cpuprofile="": write cpu profile to file -dir="dumpdir": directory where the dumped files go -disc="disc": path to game disc
-  -i=false: assume image content
+  -cpuprofile="": write cpu profile to file -dir="dumpdir": directory where the dumped files go -game="disc": path to directory containing moo2 install or the contents of the game disc -i=false: assume image content
   -lbx="": name of lbx file
   -pal="list": name of palette to use, list lists the alternatives